Musashi1584/RPGO/RPG/ReadMe.txt

 [h1]Credits[/h1]
+*Standing on the shoulders of giants*

+A huge thanks to everone involved in this mods.
+So many great people helped me along the way.
+I could not have done it without you guys!

 Pavonis Interactive for all long war 2 perks i used and initial Detailed Soldier Lists.
-Robojumper for the stats icons i used in the stats upgrade screen, some class icons, controller support and coding assistance when i was stuck. xylthixlm for xmod base and the perk icon library.
-Fantastic work and a tremendous workload reduction. creative xenos for being that crazy chaotic creative bunch of great people that they are. bg for [WOTC] Detailed Soldier Lists
+Robojumper for the stats icons i used in the stats upgrade screen, some class icons, controller support and coding assistance on countless occasions. xylthixlm for xmod base and the perk icon library.
+Fantastic work and a tremendous workload reduction.
+MalucoMarinero - there can only be one (community highlander) creative xenos for being that crazy chaotic creative bunch of great people that they are. bg for [WOTC] Detailed Soldier Lists
-MoonWolf for the initial [WOTC] New Promotion Screen by Default zamster for helping me turning my localization into proper english Chris the Thin Mint for help with balancing and localization
+MoonWolf for the initial [WOTC] New Promotion Screen by Default zamster for helping me turning my localization into proper english Chris the Thin Mint for help with balancing and localization FelineKnave for a lot of great localization
+Zyxpsilon for most of the cybenetic tech images

 [h1]Playtesters[/h1]
 Thanks to the first line of infantry and brigadier rank bug hunters